 Client Information and Application

-To provide home repairs and property weatherization for low-income home owners so their homes are safe, warm and dry.
-We will tell participants in the Mission’s Downeast Campus assistance programs about the program and distribute applications through local churches, social service agencies, libraries and town offices.
+To provide home repairs and property weatherization for low-income homeowners, their homes are safe, warm, and dry.
+We will tell participants in the Mission’s Downeast Campus assistance programs about the program and distribute applications through local churches, social service agencies, libraries, and town offices.

 Profile of Qualified Applicants

 - Low-income residents of the communities between Steuben and Jonesboro, Maine.

 - The elderly and disabled and families with children under 18 are given priority.